 How to Apply

 All applicants must request a pre-application consultation with the OER Team prior to applying.
-To request a consultation, please complete this form.
 After the consultation, participants will be sent a blank application and the scoring rubric.
 Applications are reviewed by members of the Open Education Resources Core Team and Campus Advisory Group, which includes teaching faculty, Libraries' faculty, instructional designers, and students.

 ALL applicants must meet with an OER team member(s) before applying.